stetre/moonlibs/README.md

 $ sudo apt install libsndfile1-dev    # needed only by MoonSndFile
 $ sudo apt install libopenal-dev      # needed only by MoonAL
 $ sudo apt install libjack-jackd2-dev # needed only by LuaJack
+$ sudo apt install libccd2-dev        # needed only by MoonCCD
 ```

 Windows (MSYS2/MinGW-w64):